How To Hack Daylight Saving So It Won't Affect Your Sleep Schedule

 I have a love and hate relationship with mornings.
 Once I’m up, I like watching the sunrise while firing off annoying, crack-of-dawn emails on my way to a workout class.
 But I must say: I despise the process of getting out of bed.
 My sheets are warm, and my snooze button is so inviting — which makes the “spring forward” daylight saving time change all the more difficult for me.

-But I — like most people in the U.S. (except the states and cities that opt out of participating in DST, including most of Arizona, Hawaii, and Puerto Rico) — will have to deal with it.
+But I — like most people in the U.S. and Canada (except the provinces that opt out of participating in DST, including some less populated regions of B.C. and a few communities in Ontario and Quebec) — will have to deal with it.
 This Sunday at 2 a.m., we’ll all be “springing forward” an hour, which means more sunlight light and a temporary lack of sleep.
 And there are some real health effects that go along with those changes.
 Not to mention, a new survey conducted by the American Academy of Sleep Medicine found that 55% of Americans report feeling tired after the spring transition.
 To get a better grasp of what that means for you, I asked Dr. Shalini Paruthi, MD, a member of the AASM.
 Here’s what you need to know to get through this next week without nodding off at your desk.

 Advertisement